Questions about ... the program

 What if I can’t or don’t want to attend full time?

-Students attending less than full time may still qualify for federal and state aid; however, they will not qualify for any additional funding through the Parkside Promise Plus grant if tuition and fees are not covered by federal and state programs.
+Students attending less than full time may still qualify for federal and state aid; however, they will not qualify for any additional funding through the Parkside Promise Plus or Wisconsin Tuition promise if tuition and fees are not covered by federal and state programs.

-What if i graduate from high school after 2019?
+What if i will not graduate from high school until after 2024?

 Questions about ...
 FAFSA, EFC, and verification